 The initiative is currently supported by the UK Government (Department for International Development), the US Government (State Department and Department of Labor) and the Canadian Government (Foreign Affairs, Trade and Development Canada).

-- Integrated Programme on Fair Recruitment
+ILO projects on Fair Recruitment